xbit44/spitfire-cs/README.md

 Developed by **Xbit** / [x-bit.org](https://x-bit.org)
 Co-authored with Claude Sonnet 4.6
-Tested on Unix-Bit BBS and 32-Bit BBS
+Tested on Unix-Bit BBS and X-Bit BBS

 Inspired by the original Spitfire BBS by Buffalo Creek Software.